IndexFziQ/LongLM-Eyas/README.md

 #### Step 5:

-convert each event into one line with ‘/t’ spliting
+convert each event into one line with ‘/t’ splitting

 `python event2data.py`